msfrms/MediaKit/README.md

 *Build your MediaKit-based player, without constraints.
 Designed for modularity and ease-of-use.
 We were Inspired by the SwiftUI design and want to make player development no more complex than UI develop.*

+# Why MediaKit?

-**Our Motivation** is simple: To help developers, easy and fast develop a player.
+The main motivation of MediaKit is simple: to help developers, easy and fast develop a player.
+Develop a player is complex, and there are many complex components.

 # Media Interface Focus